What is flexible working?

 - a planned structural changes to the business

-To trigger the statutory rules, requests must be made in writing.
+To trigger the statutory request rules, requests must be made in writing.

 Discrimination and flexible working

-In some cases an employer’s refusal of a flexible working request will amount to unlawful discrimination.
+In some cases an employer’s refusal of a flexible working request will be unlawful discrimination.

 Commonly this arises when the reason for wanting to change the way you work is because of difficulties caused by a disability or because of childcare or other caring commitments.

-Our lawyers frequently advise on flexible working and part-time rights.
-They can help you make the strongest possible application and assist you in challenging a refusal.
+Our employment team frequently advise on flexible working and part-time rights.
+We can help you make the strongest possible application and challenge a refusal.

 If you want advice about your flexible working rights, or a flexible working appeal, you can telephone our employment team direct on 020 7653 3222 or email us email@example.com.